WebOrigami/docs/content/pattern/index.md

 Core ideas in this section:

 - You can represent almost any source of data as a subclass of the standard JavaScript [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) class or an asynchronous variation.
-- You can organize these maps into hierarchical tree structures, such that for a site.
+- You can transform maps in various ways — for example changing data into a presentable web page — using fast, general-purpose operations.
-- You can transform these trees in various ways — for example changing data into a presentable web page — using fast, general-purpose operations.
+- You can organize these maps into hierarchical tree structures, like a site's tree of resource.

 This is an excellent way to serve or build many types of software artifacts: